Advocate that state agencies develop a streamlined process that facilitates rapid response upon detection.

-Successful rapid response requires coordination with regulatory agencies and regulators that are willing to streamline permitting processes, where feasible.
+Successful rapid response will require close coordination with regulatory agencies and a willingness on the part of regulators to streamline permitting processes, where feasible.
+Laws and permitting, specifically with respect to application of herbicides, need to provide a path to rapid treatment of new infestations.
 Existing permitting processes in many states have review and public notification timeframes that hamper the ability to treat hydrilla quickly.
-Thus, states should develop a streamlined permitting process that facilitates rapid response upon detection.
-Such a “rapid response” permit should be considered by state agencies for treatments under 3 acres to provide leeway for managers to quickly address new infestations.
+Thus, there is a need for a streamlined permitting process.
+Such a “rapid response” permit should be considered by state agencies for treatments of areas under 3 acres to provide leeway for managers to quickly address new infestations.

 Hydrilla can be found in a variety of systems, from lakes and reservoirs to flowing streams.
-Identifying the most effective treatment plan for each site is a case-by-case exercise.
-Refer to the Case Studies page for examples of management in various systems.
+Identification of the most effective treatment plan for each site is a case-by-case exercise.
+The following is general guidance: